Cyclopteridae: Description

 Lumpsuckers are named appropriately enough; their portly bodies are nearly spherical with generally drab coloration and lithic patterns.
 The "sucker" part refers to the fish's modified pelvic fins, which have evolved into adhesive discs (located ventrally, behind the pectoral fins); the fish use these discs to adhere to the substrate.
 Many species have bony, wart-like tubercles adorning the head and body; these are important taxonomic features of the family.

 The simple, rounded fins are small with the exception of the broad, fan-like pectorals, which actually extend ventrally.
-The first of the two dorsal fins is spinous, with 4-8 spines; in some species, this fin is completely overgrown with skin and therefore not visible.
+The first of the two dorsal fins is spinous, with 4–8 spines; in some species, this fin is completely overgrown with skin and therefore not visible.
 While the lateral line in lumpsuckers is otherwise reduced or absent, it is well developed in the head; some species even have tubular, whisker-like external projections of the opercular canal, which is a part of the cranial lateral line system.

 The relatively small mouths of lumpsuckers are lined with narrow rows of small conical teeth.
 The gas bladder is absent.
 In terms of length, lumpsuckers range in size from 2 cm in the case of Eumicrotremus awae up to more than 50 cm in the case of the common lumpsucker Cyclopterus lumpus.

 Habitat and diet

 As their appearance might suggest, lumpsuckers are poor swimmers.
 Most species are benthic; that is, they spend most of their time on or near the bottom.
 The fish are found on rocky or muddy substrates, where their colouration allows for effective camouflage.
 Members of the family are found primarily on the continental shelf or slope, at depths down to 1700 m.
 Some of the deeper-living species are however pelagic, remaining some distance above the ocean floor.

 Benthic species feed on sessile invertebrates such as polychaete worms, crustaceans and mollusks.
 Pelagic species target prey they are capable of overtaking, namely slow-moving jellyfish and ctenophores.

-Before their yolk is completely absorbed, juvenile lumpsuckers consume the larvae of crustaceans, which grow on seaweed near the surface, and smaller halacrid mites.
+Before their yolk is completely absorbed, juvenile lumpsuckers consume the larvae of crustaceans, which grow on seaweed near the surface, and smaller halacarid mites.
 Juveniles consume larger harpacticoids and isopods after they have absorbed their yolk.